lifeunexpected/Scripts/README.md

 Partial fix: Try macOS Mojave 10.14.6 and Xcode 11.3.1 this the latest version that supports Mojave it should now work without any problems.
 Somebody have manged to make it work on macOS Catalina if they put the munki files in /Users/Shared folders.
 You could probably run older versions of Xcode but havent tried.

 ## Tips

-Tip 1: If you want to create a munki.pkg installer with Custom Client Settings you can modify the Munki.Notarize.zsh and just switch the " # " in front of the commands below
-Example below will create a munki.pkg without custom client settings.

-#Without client settings for munki
-sudo $MUNKIROOT/code/tools/make_munki_mpkg.sh -i "$BUNDLE_ID" -S "$DevApp" -s "$DevInst" -o "$OUTPUTDIR"

-#With client settings for munki
-#sudo $MUNKIROOT/code/tools/make_munki_mpkg.sh -i "$BUNDLE_ID" -S "$DevApp" -s "$DevInst" -c "$MUNKIROOT/code/tools/MunkiClientSettings.plist" -o "$OUTPUTDIR"

-Tip 2: If you get “You must first sign the relevant contracts online.
+Tip 1: If you get “You must first sign the relevant contracts online.
 (1048)” error Go to Apple.developer.com and sign in with the account you are trying to notarize the app with and agree to the updated license agreement.

 ## Known problems
 Updated 29 September 2021

 Munki v5.5.0 & v5.5.1 on Apple M1 problems
 There is a known problem with packaging Munki v5.5.0 and v5.5.1 caused by PyobjC that triggers problems for Xattr during the build process.
 There is also a problem with Xcode 12.5 and 12.5.1

 If you want to notarize or build Munki v5.5.0 & v5.5.1 its recommended to use the following:
 CPU: Intel